 Crane Limit Switches

-Often, overhead cranes are used for heavy, repetitive lifting in Marine and Mining environments where conditions are harsh for operators and equipment.
-Limit switches play many roles in the operation of overhead cranes, including being a critical safety measure.
+Often, static, tower, gantry, and overhead cranes are used for heavy, repetitive lifting in outdoor or dirty environments where conditions are harsh for operators and equipment.
+Limit switches play many roles in the operation of cranes, including being a critical safety measure.

 How Limit Switches Are Used in Cranes and Hoists